cirosantilli/cirosantilli.github.io/contrib.md

 # Bug reports and Feature requests

-- I opened and confirmed by others
+- I opened and was confirmed or generated considerable interest
 - I wrote comments pointing out a non obvious cause/fix/duplicate.

 This shall not list bugs solved by my accepted pull requests.